Week 31: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Pence’s PAC held a fundraiser in Indianapolis Friday night.
 When Rachel Maddow’s staff asked whether funds go towards legal costs, the response was: “His legal fees will be paid by non-tax dollars.”

 - Trump personal lawyer, Michael Cohen, hired counsel for the Russian probe.
-Cohen is under investigation by the special counsel, and will testify in front of the House Intel Comm on September 5.
+Cohen is under investigation by the special counsel, and will testify in front of the House Intel Committee on September 5.

 - Michael Caputo, a Manafort ally who served as a senior communications adviser on Trump’s campaign, hired a lawyer.
 Caputo lived in Moscow, and in 2000 worked to improve Putin’s image in the US.